How to Choose Wedding Music That Feels Like You

 For example:

-The ceremony is emotional and focused
+The ceremony is emotional and focused.

-The signing of the register is relaxed and reflective
+The signing of the register is relaxed and reflective.

-Cocktail hour is social and atmospheric
+Cocktail hour is social and atmospheric.

 Each part of the day benefits from a slightly different musical approach.
-You don’t need everything to match perfectly — it just needs to flow.
+You don’t need everything to match perfectly; it just needs to flow.

-Classical, Modern or Somewhere in Between
+Classical, Modern, or Somewhere in Between

+Many couples worry they must choose between classical music or modern songs.
+In reality, the most meaningful choices often sit somewhere in the middle.
 A modern song arranged for violin can feel timeless and romantic without losing its personal meaning.
-Likewise, a classical piece can feel warm and familiar when it’s chosen thoughtfully.
+Likewise, a classical piece can feel warm and familiar when chosen thoughtfully.
+If a song holds significance for you, there’s usually a way to make it work!

 Choose What Feels Right (Not What’s Popular)

-If a song gives you goosebumps, makes you smile, or instantly brings you back to a moment you share — that’s worth far more than choosing something simply because it’s popular right now.
+Trends come and go, but your wedding day memories last forever.
+If a song gives you goosebumps, makes you smile, or instantly transports you back to a shared moment, that’s worth far more than choosing something simply because it’s popular right now.
+Guests may not remember the song title, but they will remember how the moment felt.

 Trust the Process (and Your Musician)